Smt vs. Tht: Key Differences Explained for Better Choices.

 3. **Component Availability**:

-- **Research components**: Some specific components may only be available in either Smt or Tht formats.
+- **Research components**: Some components may only be available in either Smt or Tht formats.
 Confirm availability before deciding on a technique.

 4. **Cost Considerations**: